Vice President for International Affairs

 Phone: (812) 855-5021

 David Zaret serves as Indiana University’s vice president for international affairs, a position he has held since 2011.
 Zaret is responsible for IU’s international activities, including advancing the university’s global reputation and creating international opportunities for IU students and faculty as well as Indiana citizens and businesses.
-With more than 9,000 international students enrolled at IU campuses in 2016, Zaret oversees one of the largest international enrollments in the United States.
+With nearly 9,000 international students enrolled at IU campuses in 2017, Zaret oversees one of the largest international enrollments in the United States.

 Prior to his position as vice president for international affairs, Zaret served as executive associate dean of the IU College of Arts and Sciences from 1999 to 2005, and as interim dean of the College in 2006 and again in 2010–11.
 He has held positions as senior advisor to the Provost and director of undergraduate and graduate studies for the Department of Sociology.
 Zaret joined the IU faculty in 1977.